PatrickAmbrosso/Odysseus-Ambrosia/content/Expeditions/Science-and-Engineering/Programming-and-Scripting/Python/index.md

 ---
 title: Python
-description: Learning and possibly mastering the Python Programming Language
+description:
+alias:
 tags:
-  - note
-  - MOC
 publish: true
+layout: doc
+prev:
+  text: Programming and Scripting
+  link: ../
+next:
+  text: PowerShell
+  link: ./PowerShell
 ---

+# Your friendly neighborhood Python

 Python is a dynamically typed, interpreted, object-oriented and high-level programming language that is designed to be clear and concise, emphasizing readability through the use of whitespace indentation rather than traditional braces or keywords.
 It has solidified itself as a favorite among developers for its versatility and readability.
 This readability, often referred to as the "Pythonic" way, contributes to the language's ease of learning and maintenance.

 ## Introduction to the language